SFMS Resource List

 Contact Henry at hrk2 (at) psu.edu or 717-574-0266

 Patty Lambert is based in the State College area, and plays Irish traditional music on flute, whistles and concertina.
+She also plays with the band Callanish.

 Contact Patty at 2celtichorses (at) gmail.com